-Hearing the words “member abrasion” uttered within the walls of a healthcare organization is enough to send chills down your spine.
+Hearing the words “member abrasion” in healthcare is enough to send chills down your spine.
 It’s a scary concept.
-Not just because your members are going dark, but because we, as healthcare organizations, drove them there.
+Not just because your members are going dark, but because we drove them there.

 By definition, abrasion means wearing down or scraping away, insinuating that it’s not a person’s choice that this is happening—it’s caused by an outside force.
-And in the case of member abrasion, that outside force is healthcare organizations.
+And in the case of member abrasion, that outside force is their health plan.

 Call when people want you to.
 Or don’t call at all.

-Further, knowing what people like and how they like it is key to keeping members engaged.
-People want to feel like their circumstances matter (because they do), so knowing when they want their communications is just as important.
-That means sometimes no matter how badly you want to make that reminder call during dinner, your chances of driving action are higher if you send a morning text.
+Further, knowing what people like is key to keeping members engaged, as is understanding the health equity barriers they may be facing.
+People want to feel like their circumstances matter (because they do), so knowing when they want their communications is just as important as the content.
+That sometimes means that no matter how badly you want to make that reminder call during dinner, your chances of driving health action are higher if you send a morning text.

-At the core of an effective engagement strategy is high quality, complete member data.
-More and more healthcare organizations are understanding the power of healthcare consumer data and are working to utilize that data for the best outcomes possible.
+An effective engagement strategy’s core is high-quality, complete member data.
+More and more plans understand the power of member data and are working to utilize that information for the best outcomes possible.

 Don’t try to fact people into action.
 Tell a compelling story instead.

-Matt Swanson, a behavioral researcher and human design expert, puts it quite simply, “Facts don’t convince people.”
-For the majority of the population this is absolutely true—facts and figures don’t motivate people to take action or change their behavior.
+You may be surprised to know that facts and figures don’t motivate people to take action or change their behavior for the majority of the population.
 In fact, they could cause more harm than good, ultimately driving people further away.

-It’s important to know the difference between people and what matters to keep them engaged.
-There’s a lot you can learn about people by varying your messages to discover what kind of story compels someone to action.
+It’s important to discern what matters to members to keep them engaged.
+You can learn a lot about people by varying your messages to discover what kind of story compels someone to interact in the form of a click or a call-back.
 Once you understand what matters, you can tailor the stories you tell to have the most influence.
-And better yet, when your call to action is clear and it resonates, people have the confidence to take action on their own.
+And better yet, when your call to action is clear and resonates, people have the confidence to take action on their own.

-We’ve found that rewards & incentives work extremely well for specific populations.
-So if you find that incentives are working well to drive action, embrace them, but don’t let the incentives run the show.
+We’ve found that rewards and incentives work exceptionally well for specific populations.
+So if you find incentives are working well to drive action, embrace them, but don’t let them run the show.
 What we mean is, use them strategically.
-Don’t use them every time and don’t up the ante with every outreach because your members will catch on and soon they won’t engage unless there’s a bigger and better incentive.
+Don’t use them every time, and don’t up the ante with every outreach because your members will catch on, and soon they won’t engage unless there’s a bigger and better incentive.

 Instead, get to know your members and create value based on individual preferences.
-The value of a member completing a health action goes beyond a reward, it’s about individual health.
-Help your members live a healthier life by tapping into what matters most to them, don’t default to generic rewards—they’ll eventually start ignoring you.
+The value of a member completing a health action like a Health Risk Assessment (HRA) or Annual Wellness Visit (AWV) goes beyond a reward.
+It’s about individual health.
+Help your members live healthier lives by tapping into what matters most.
+Don’t default to generic rewards.

-We challenge you this spooky season to keep member preferences top of mind.
+We challenge you to keep member preferences top of mind.
 The more you keep your members at the center of your outreach strategy, the less likely you’ll experience member abrasion.

 Are you ready to embrace personalization as the driving force of meaningful health engagement?